Leeds Student Medical Practice is designed and operated to suit the needs of students studying in higher education and living in Leeds.

 Appointments for smear tests can be booked with any of our Practice Nurses.
 Please note that routine smears are no longer required for patients under 25, unless there has been previous abnormal results

-During consultations with the nurses or doctors patients may discuss all aspects of sexual health, HIV, Hepatitis, sexually transmitted infections, contraception, health screening (cervical smears, breast checks and testicular examination), and sexuality.
-All consultations follow the strictest rules of medical confidentiality
+During consultations with the nurses or doctors, patients may discuss all aspects of sexual health, HIV, Hepatitis, sexually transmitted infections, contraception, health screening (cervical smears, breast checks, and testicular examination), and sexuality.
+All consultations follow the strictest rules of medical confidentiality.
+If you require support from the practice, please complete an eConsult.

 We offer a comprehensive shared-care clinic for patients with Diabetes.
-All newly registered diabetic patients are encouraged to book a diabetic review appointment soon after registering with us.
-Please bring along a print out of all your current medications in order for us to set up your repeat prescriptions.
+All newly registered diabetic patients are encouraged to complete an eConsult for a diabetic review appointment soon after registering with us.
+Please bring along a printout of all your current medications in order for us to set up your repeat prescriptions.
 If you require any further information or advice about diabetes please visit www.diabetes.org.uk

-We offer shared antenatal care for pregnant women and recommend that you book an appointment with the midwife at the surgery as early in your pregnancy as possible, so that arrangements can be put in place in good time.
-There is no need to see a doctor first, you can book a midwife appointment at reception
+We offer shared antenatal care for pregnant women and recommend that you book an appointment with the midwife at the surgery as early in your pregnancy as possible so that arrangements can be put in place in good time.
+To contact the surgery to arrange a midwife appointment please complete an eConsult.

 All the doctors have experience dealing with mental health issues, both general and more specific to the University population.
 In addition there are a number of counselling /Cognitive Behavioural Therapy services in Leeds.
 Some of these are run by the individual Universities /Colleges or are available via the NHS.
 Read more information on our Mental Health page